What Is a Shared Inbox? The Complete Guide for Teams in 2026

 Shared inbox tools compared: which one is right for your team?

 The shared inbox market offers several options, each with different strengths.
-Here is how the leading tools compare.
+Here is how the leading tools compare; for a deeper best-tool ranking, see our shared inbox guide.
+Every price below is the vendor's own published figure.

 Drag: shared inbox built natively inside Gmail